Our Rents & Service Charge

 - We assess our corporate performance against established social housing indicators and publish this on our website here.

 - We compare our performance to other associations in Wales here

 - We are actively working to reduce or eliminate service charges and ensure value for money

-This year our overall rent uplift is 2.6%, one-bedroom flats are increasing by 1.7% all other homes by 2.95%.
+This year our overall rent uplift was 2.6%, one-bedroom flats are increasing by 1.7% all other homes by 2.95%.

-Service charges for 58% of tenants have come down or stayed the same for next year.
+Service charges for 58% of tenants have come down or stayed the same.